-Goldfish ick is a common disease dealt with by fanciers of these fish.
-Learn more about ick and how to treat it.
+Goldfish ich (also called "ick") is a common disease dealt with by fanciers of these fish.
+Learn more about goldfish ich and how to treat it.

-Ichthyophthirius multifiliis, also referred to as "ick," "ich," or "white spot" is a common protozoan parasite that affects goldfish as well as many other types of fish.
-Ick is typically introduced into the environment when new fish carrying the parasite are added to the tank.
+Ichthyophthirius multifiliis, also sometimes referred to by "ick" because of its pronunciation, or "white spot," is a common protozoan parasite that affects goldfish as well as many other types of fish.
+Ich is typically introduced into the environment when new fish carrying the parasite are added to the tank.
 Here's how this parasite's life cycle works.

 - Poor water quality